datacommonsorg/docsite/custom_dc/launch_cloud.md

 1. Run some queries against your running Cloud Run service.
 1. In the Cloud Console, go to the Memorystore page and select Redis instance.
 1. Under **Instance Functions**, click **Monitoring**.
 1. Scroll to the **Cache Hit Ratio** graph.
-You should see a significant percentage of your traffic hitting the cache.gi
+You should see a significant percentage of your traffic hitting the cache.